Question: When is a digraph not a digraph?

 Children are taught about digraphs in phonics lessons in the Reception Year and Year 1 (aged 4, 5 and 6) in schools in England.
 There is an appendix of these digraphs in the National Curriculum to be taught as specific spellings of words in Year 1.
 There is a phonics screening check at the end of Year 1 to make sure that children know them.
 The digraphs in the check include ‘ai, ay, a-e, ee, ea, e-e, ie, i-e, oa, o-e, oo, ue, ew, u-e, ou, ow, ar, er, ir, or, ur, oi, oy, sh, ch, th, ng’.

 Children will have spent many hours in these phonics lessons being trained to recognise these spellings and convert them into single sounds.
 Then they will see them in words containing two syllables and the way in which they are pronounced is different.
-Are children also taught to look for syllables as a means of identifying digraphs?
-Can they separate digraphs from single letter sounds in this manner?
+Are children also taught to look for syllables in words?
+Are they able to separate digraphs from single letter sounds in this manner?

-How are children supposed to know these differences if the only strategy they are taught to use when decoding words is the single-cueing strategy of sound only.
-Single-cueing is described as the left to right recognition of graphemes, which are then to be pronounced as phonemes, and then these are to be blended together to form words.
-Hopefully, at this stage the blended sound triggers knowledge of a known word that children are able to pronounce.
-Then they will have ‘decoded’ it.
+How are children supposed to know these differences if the only strategy they are taught to use when working out how to pronounce written words is the single-cueing strategy of sound only.
+Single-cueing is described as the left to right recognition of graphemes, which are then to be pronounced as phonemes, and then these are to be blended together to form spoken words.
+This method relies on the resulting blended sound triggering knowledge of a known word in the children’s internal lexicon (spoken vocabulary).
+At this point the children will be able to pronounce it.
+They will have ‘decoded’ it.